Azure-Samples/container-instances-python-manage/README.md

 3. Save the changes made to `example.py`.

-### Run example.py
+### Execute example.py
-Using the terminal window from the previous step, or opening a new window and changing the directory to `container-instances-python-manage/src` execute the following command:
+Using the terminal window from the previous step, or opening a new window and changing the directory to `container-instances-python-manage/src`, and type the following command:

 ```
 python example.py